GenericMappingTools/gmt/doc/rst/source/sample1d.rst

     **+l** if distances should be measured along rhumb lines (loxodromes).
     **Note**: Calculation mode for loxodromes is spherical, hence **-je** cannot be used in combination with **+l**.

+.. _-E:

+**-E**
+    If the input dataset contains records with trailing text then we will attempt to add these to output records that exactly match the input times.
+Output records that have no matching input record times will have no trailing text appended [Default ignores trailing text].

 .. _-F: